inmanta/examples/lsm-testing/README.md

 1. Validate that the service can be created, updated, and deleted.
 1. Validate that our services work in a real orchestrator, and that multiple instances of the same service can be deployed in the same environment.

 Some tests run locally only, and some run on a real, remote, orchestrator.
-Too test all these scenarios, we heavily rely on the `pytest-inmanta-lsm` library, which is meant to make testing of such integration modules easy and reliable.
+To test all these scenarios, we heavily rely on the `pytest-inmanta-lsm` library, which is meant to make testing of such integration modules easy and reliable.

 1. Set up a new virtual environment, then install the module in it.
 The first line assumes you have [``virtualenvwrapper``](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation) installed.
 If you don't, you can replace it with `python3 -m venv .env && source .env/bin/activate`.